 Craft plastic (PET-G) is sold at a variety of Internet sites, including E-Bay, Dick Blick, Clear Scraps, and Scrapbook.com.
-Not only can it be cut on the ACS-24UHF, but fold lines can be created using the engraving tip.
+Not only can it be cut on the KNK, but fold lines can be created using the engraving tip.
 The advantage of PET-G is that you can fold these score lines back and forth many times without the plastic snapping.
 If you prefer, you can also create fold lines by cutting dashed lines.
 These also are very strong and can be folded dozens of times before weakening.

 - PET-G comes in 0.015" and 0.02" thicknesses with protective sheets on the front and back to protect it from scratches.
 These protective sheets will make it appear to be colored, but it is perfectly clear when the sheets are removed.
 You can remove both before cutting, but you might prefer to leave one of the sheets attached to protect the bottom side from any adhesive on the cutting mat.
-This bottom sheet can also serve as a stabilizer during the cut. - PET-G doesn't need to be cut totally clean.
+This bottom sheet can also serve as a stabilizer during the cut. - A very high force will needed for cutting.
+The 0.02" PETG will require full force and possible as many as 3 or 4 passes.
+The 0.015" should cut in 2 passes at about 450.
+But, as always, do test cuts first! - PET-G doesn't need to be cut totally clean.
 So, if there are parts that are not cleanly cut, try tearing the shape away from the waste.
 That should work just fine.
 Ideally, of course, the cut will be clean and this step not needed.
-Refer to the table at the end of Chapter 2 for cut settings and the table at the end of this chapter for scoring settings.